Bramble1/Audio-steganography/README.md

 # audio-steganography

-Proof of concept Audio steganography program.
+Proof of concept Audio steganography program to hide secret messages inside unsuspecting Audio Files.
 This is the first prototype, which only does a basic lsb infection at this time.

 # Instructions